-Photographer Kate Ballis captures Palm Springs through a candy-coloured lens and injects new life into the familiar city where architecture and nature coexist.
+For a new take on California Modernism, photographer Kate Ballis captures Palm Springs through a candy-coloured lens and injects vibrant life into the familiar city where architecture and nature coexist.

 From the pristine succulent-filled gardens to the palm-scapes of the city, there is a large amount of time and skill that goes into creating and maintaining Palm Springs.
 Infra Realism is Melbourne-based photographer Kate Ballis’ photo series that reinterprets the familiar California city in a manner reminiscent of a lucid dreamscape.
 Using a specially-converted infrared camera, the result is a trippy infused colour cast of deep violets, electric blues and magenta reds.

 The unseen spectrum of light that emanate from plants sits just beyond what is visible to the human eye.
 Straddling science and magic, Ballis is fascinated with the unseen energy and her photos highlight the world that exists just outside of our perception.
 “Like a memory you can’t quite pinpoint,” Ballis tells LYFSTYL.
 “There is more out there.”

 Ballis’ photos refresh the city she had become accustomed to over time.
 “Palm Springs is almost a second home to me, so after photographing its deserts, houses, pools, and cars many times it started to become a bit ordinary,” she says.
 “Although I was still in love with the place, my wonderful friends, and mesmerised by the light on the mountains, it was no longer my artistic muse, and I really wanted to re-enchant the city and the high-desert landscapes.”